m-a-h-e/m-a-h-e.github.io/numpy.md

 add-to-toc: true
 toc-categories: [NumPy Basics]
 ---
-# NumPy Image Data
+# NumPy Image Data Conventions

 ## Image Data Axes

-NumPy and other Python based frameworks define image data as arrays of pixels.
+NumPy and other Python based frameworks - like TensorFlow - define image data as arrays of pixels.

 This means, that an image is represented by a 3-dimensional array with:
 - axis 0 representing the image height,